strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 If managing a chart with a more complex lifecycle, users are still able to utilize the same environment-charts pattern and instead leverage a Helm Repo to host and version their charts.

-## Argo App Pointing at a Kustomize Overlay Rendering a Chart
+## Argo Application Pointing at a Kustomize Overlay Rendering a Chart

-One final pattern for deploying Helm Charts with Argo is by rendering a Helm Chart with kustomize.
+One final pattern for deploying Helm Charts with Argo is by rendering a Helm Chart with Kustomize.
 In your `kustomization.yaml` file you can provide chart details including the Helm Repo, chart version, and values.

 Values can be provided using `valuesFile` to reference a file relative to the `kustomization.yaml` file or with `valuesInline` where you can directly specify parameters.